pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/TeamPicker.md

 # TeamPicker control

-This control allows you to select one or multiple Team user has permissions.
+This control allows you to select one or multiple Teams based on user's permissions.

 Here is an example of the control: